aws/eks-charts/stable/appmesh-manager/README.md

 ## Installing the Chart

 **Note** If you're running an older version of App Mesh controller, please go to the [upgrade](#upgrade) section below before you proceed.
-You can ignore this note otherwise.
+If you are unsure, please run the `appmesh-manager/upgrade/pre_upgrade_check.sh` script to check if your cluster can be upgraded

 Add the EKS repository to Helm: